-Von der Leyen sets out greener, fairer Europe to EU lawmakers
+Von der Leyen wins liberal support for EU executive top job

 Backing from the far-right European Conservatives and Reformists, nationalists from eastern Europe, and British members of the European Parliament, however, could cast doubts on her legitimacy and weaken efforts to maintain democratic norms.

-Additional reporting by Alissa de Carbonnel, Philip Blenkinsop in Brussels and Alexandra Regida in Strasbourg; Editing by Andrew Cawthorne, William Maclean
+Additional reporting by Alissa de Carbonnel, Philip Blenkinsop and Gabriela Baczynska in Brussels and Alexandra Regida in Strasbourg; Editing by Andrew Cawthorne, William Maclean